 How to Fix OnePlus 5 Screen “Jelly” Effect While Scrolling

-Does content on your screen look funny while using the phone?
+Does content on your screen look funny while using the phone or scrolling?
 If so, you’re not alone.
 Hundreds of users are reporting a weird scrolling issue where images on the screen seem to blur or turn to jelly while scrolling up or down a page.
 Our video below is a good example of what we’re talking about.

 How to Fix OnePlus 5 Camera Problems